RakanNimer/react-google-charts-primitives/README.md

 If you have a React app and want to render and interact with a Google Chart then `ChartRenderer` should make it simpler.

-Google Charts offers very powerful primitives to build all kind of charts.
+Google Charts offers primitives to build all kind of charts.

 The ChartRenderer loads and gives you access to :